lucasgrocha/lucasgrocha.com/content/posts/the-problem-of-linting.md

 The linter is not your mentor or even a stakeholder who urgently wants your code perfect to make money (*except if work at [Oracle](https://www.oracle.com/br/java/)*), It’s just a tool, make a tech debt ticket and go ahead with your work.
 Do what matters instead!

+> *“Why don’t you show the total number of people in the room at a given time?”
+Answer: It just doesn’t matter.
+Everyone’s name is listed so you know who’s there, but what difference does it make if there’s 12 or 16 people?
+If it doesn’t change your behavior, then it just doesn’t matter.*
 > *Would these things be nice to have?
 Sure.
 But are they essential?
 Do they really matter?
 Nope.*
 >
 > *And that’s why we left them out.
 The best designers and the best programmers aren’t the ones with the best skills, or the nimblest fingers, or the ones who can rock and roll with Photoshop or their environment of choice, they are the ones that can determine what just doesn’t matter.*
 >
 > *That’s where the real gains are made.*
 <p style="text-align: right">
-  <strong>Getting Real – It Just Doesn't Matter (37signals)</strong>
+  <strong><a href="https://basecamp.com/gettingreal/05.2-it-just-doesnt-matter" target="_blank">Getting Real – It Just Doesn't Matter (37signals)</a></strong>
 </p>

 ## Conclusion

-Linting is an awesome tool for every single developer and codebase, but we should always be attentive on how much time we are allocating to work on that, if that's a quick and easy thing (hopefully it is), just go ahead, if you're spending more time than just the necessary to rename a variable or replace some method call, make a tech debt and go to the next step.
+Linting is an awesome tool for every single developer and codebase, but we should always be attentive to how much time of our day we are allocating to work on that, if that's a quick and easy thing (98% of the time it is), just go ahead, but if you're spending more time than just the necessary to rename a misspelled variable or replace some built-in method call you should consider creating a tech debt and do not let you get distracted with just unnecessary stuff.